-Life mission, vows and obligations.
+2. Life mission, vows and obligations.
 Many of us have come to this world with the goal of awakening others and it is wonderful that we recall this.
-But any unconscious obligation, especially sacrificial one, is a limiting belief that contradicts the truth of the Creator, therefore it is important to cancel them and send the Creator into the light.
+But any unconscious obligation, especially sacrificial one, is a limiting belief that contradicts the truth of the Creator, therefore it is important to cancel them and send them into the Creator's light.

 I have to save the world.